Travel Money: How much to budget for your 2026 Indonesian adventure

 How much to budget for Dining and Groceries in Indonesia?

-Unlike our recent trip to Japan, almost none of the accommodations we stayed in had kitchen facilities to allow us to cook a meal or even prepare a basic breakfast.
+Unlike on our recent trip to Japan, almost none of the accommodations we stayed in had kitchen facilities to cook a meal or even prepare a basic breakfast.
 We therefore ate out a lot more than we normally would.
-85% of our dining and groceries expenses went towards dining out or having food prepared for us at our accommodation.
+Around 85% of our dining and groceries expenses went towards eating out or having food prepared for us at our accommodation.

 Paul and Matt at The Blaze Restaurant